AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

   - For Windows, install [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/).
   - For Mac, install [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/) or [OrbStack](https://orbstack.dev).
   - For Linux, install Docker engine,  [Podman](https://podman.io/getting-started/installation), or use [Apptainer](https://apptainer.org/).
 These can all also be installed on Windows under Windows Subsystem for Linux (WSL).
+- All example commands below are from a Bash or Zsh terminal, which are standard on Mac and Linux, as well as on Windows if using WSL.
+If you do not have WSL on Windows and are using the Powershell, the same principles apply, but the syntax may be different.

 > When code has been adjusted as in Steps 1-4, no complex adjustment of containers is necessary.